 Trauma & Emergency Surgery

-UVA's Surgical Critical Care and Trauma teams handle some of the most complex cases in the state.
+At UVA, our surgical critical care and trauma teams handle some of the most complex cases in the state.

 We offer a comprehensive team-based approach to complex surgical care.
-Each one of our six surgeons has additional training in critical care and is qualified to handle even the most difficult cases.
+Each of our surgeons has additional training in critical care and is qualified to handle even the most difficult cases.